 Embrace The Inevitable Bugs

 Your code is going to break.
 Things will not work the way you expect.
-This isn’t a sign that you’re a bad coder—it's the most critical part of the entire learning process.
+This isn't a sign that you're a bad coder, it's the most critical part of the entire learning process.
 Debugging is where you go from just knowing what code to write to understanding why it works.

-console.log()to peek at your variables at different points in your code.
+When you hit a wall, fight the urge to immediately Google for a copy-paste solution.
+Instead, practice the art of investigation.
+Read the error message, really read it.
+Use console.log() to peek at your variables at different points in your code.
 Try explaining the problem out loud to yourself (or a rubber duck).
 This process builds the problem-solving muscle that separates hobbyists from professionals.

 And please, use Git and GitHub to track your progress.
 Commit your code after every tiny feature you successfully add.
 This creates a safety net, letting you rewind to a working version if you accidentally break everything.
 It's a professional habit that will save you from a world of pain.
 Building your own projects, bugs and all, is the single most effective way to go from someone who knows syntax to a developer who can solve real problems.